Back to Blog

 Do you have a minute to see if it makes sense to talk?"

-Why it works: Social proof is powerful.
-Mentioning a mutual connection immediately establishes credibility and gives the prospect a reason to listen.
+Why it works: Social proof carries weight.
+A mutual connection borrows their credibility and gives the prospect a reason to hear you out.

 Cold Call Script #4: The Trigger Event